Skip to main content

 As HubSpot produced more content, the structure became more spread out and complex with no organized linking structure in place.

 This lack of organization made HubSpot’s website suboptimal for search engines to crawl the pages quickly, in a way that was beneficial to our SEO.
+In this case, utilizing SaaS SEO tools could help address these issues.

 However, this is how the websites of many other businesses are structured.